-Arrive into Negombo, Sri Lanka, this morning where we are met at the Bandaranaike International Airport.
+Arrive by noon into Negombo, Sri Lanka, where we are met at the Bandaranaike International Airport.
 The remainder of the day is for rest and recuperation at our lovely lodge set amidst the tranquil environs of a working coconut and spice farm.
 In the afternoon, we can join an optional outing by tuk-tuk to explore the surrounding area and local industries.
 This evening, we convene for orientation and our first tastes of Sri Lankan cuisine.
 Dinner included.

 After breakfast we drive to the interior of the island and the epicenter of the great Sinhalese dynasties.
 Here the central highlands tumble into a mass of green jungle.
 Our first warm up hike and introduction to the storied past of Sri Lanka is to the ancient Buddhist monastery of Ritigala.
 Tucked into the mountainside, we follow forested pathways to ruins and steles bearing engravings dating back to the 1st century BCE.
 Overnight at a comfortable eco lodge.
 All meals included.

 Hiking: 2 miles, 2 hours on a mix of stone pathways, steps and uneven dirt trails.

 This morning we jump on bikes for an easy ride through small villages and around recessed reservoirs created by the ancient city of Polonnaruwa.
 After lunch, we venture out to explore the 11th-century city of Polonnaruwa.
 We return in the afternoon to enjoy a cooling dip in the pool and rest at our eco-lodge.
 All meals included.